jeffhuang4704/nv2kw/notes/cel-policy.md

 * scenario 3a - label key and regex value, example: `value = ["badlabel1=^bad*"]`
 * scenario 3b - multiple label key and regex value example: `value = ["badlabel1=^bad*", "badlabel2=^anotherbad*"] `
 * scenario 4  - mixed type of values = `["badlabel1", "badlabel2=badvalue2"]`  // TODO: check NeuVector first to see if it works.

+### CEL expressions

+The following experiments were conducted in the CEL playground.
+We should later try them in Kubewarden.

     <details><summary>operator = containsAll</summary>